 Bio

-These are emotional geographies and psychic landscapes, there is a seesaw between the visible and non-visible.
-Dulaney is inspired by Daoism and Chinese landscape painting and the concept of Emptiness.
-A state of equilibrium through which one becomes receptive to and attuned with the transforming experience of which one is a part is reflected in her waves of color washes; overflowing, colliding, exhaling, intertwining.
+These are emotional geographies, reflected in her waves of color washes; overflowing, colliding, exhaling, intertwining.
 Movement in the making and in the images relates to her early background in dance and to the history of humans making marks in an archetypal way.
 In this sense these are bodily landscapes that reflect the collective unconscious and the universal experiences that are inherent to the human experience.
-These are also landscapes as self portraits, topobiographies involving self, memory and place.
+These are also landscapes as self portraits, topobiographies involving memory and place like mnemonic maps.

 Her work has been described by William Zimmer of The New York Times as belonging to “a very strong tradition, that of 19 th -century Northern European Romanticism in which nature was seen as corresponding to human emotional states.”
 He says of her work, “Ms. Dulaney makes it clear that her inner life is very much a part of each painting, and this alone distinguishes it from most abstraction…Shawn Dulaney is deliberately out for grandeur, but she is also out for intimacy.
 Her paintings take advantage of their innate ambiguity and declare themselves to be very current in the thinking that lies behind them.”

-Dulaney makes handmade paints consisting of acrylic medium and powdered pigments allowing her to get a wide range of saturations and transparencies as they spread out on Venetian plaster and linen.
+A light-handed mastery of her materials: water media on linen or paper, form microcosms that gives us an experience of nature’s power and depth.
 “Her surfaces”, as described by Dominick Lombardi-also of The New York Times, are “exquisitely painted and a pleasure to see.”
-Her watercolors are saturated pools of flowing color.
 Dulaney says, “I explore flows of liquid pigment and develop the ways in which these streams and lakes of chance-derived marks reflect meaning in the larger cosmos.”